lukifer23/GemmaFischer/README.md

 # GemmaFischer: Chess LLM Engine + Tutor

-A chess AI system that fine-tunes Google's Gemma-2 2B Instruct checkpoint to function as both a chess engine (UCI-compatible) and chess tutor using LoRA adaptation on Apple Silicon with MPS acceleration.
+A chess AI system that fine-tunes Google's Gemma-3 270M model to function as both a chess engine (UCI-compatible) and chess tutor using LoRA adaptation on Apple Silicon with MPS acceleration.
 The system features Mixture of Experts (MoE) routing for intelligent expert selection based on query analysis.

 ## Key Features